Subscribe to Quarterly Newsletter

 Continuum of Care (CoC) Program Competition: The CoC Program is designed to promote a community-wide commitment to the goal of ending homelessness; to provide funding for efforts by nonprofit providers, States, and local governments to quickly re-house homeless individuals and families while minimizing the trauma and dislocation caused to homeless individuals, families, and communities by homelessness; to promote access to and effective utilization of mainstream programs by homeless individuals and families; and to optimize self-sufficiency among individuals and families experiencing homelessness.
 Applicants should review and follow the steps as outlined in the NOFA to ensure that applications are complete and submitted timely.
 Close date: October 30, 2014.
 More...

 Local and Federal Resources

-- The Florida Community Loan Fund (FCLF) is a non-profit, certified, Community Development Financial Institution (CDFI).
+The Florida Community Loan Fund (FCLF) is a non-profit, certified, Community Development Financial Institution (CDFI).
 They provide capital and technical assistance to qualifying non-profit organizations that deal with affordable housing, economic development and essential social services in the urban and rural low-income communities throughout Florida.
-See attached list of projects financed by FCLF throughout Florida that help serve and/or prevent homelessness.
+Click here to see their Statewide Impact Map of projects financed by FCLF throughout Florida that help serve and/or prevent homelessness.

 for the acquisition, construction, and/or rehabilitation of multi-family rental housing projects.